AmandaOliver/React16-examples/README.md

 }
 ```

-- Now we can pass a render prop to the previous component, and modify the way we render the info:
+- Now we can pass a render prop to the previous componentto define how we render the info:

 ```javascript
 class ComponentA extends Component {